artemisSystem/purescript-game/README.md

 ### TODO: rewrite this whole thing

+Talk about:

+- the smaller `req` is, the less requirement you set for the updates you can use, but `extra` needs to be a row that can be reduced to `req`

+OLD:

 This is a package for running a game loop in a browser in purescript using `window.requestAnimationFrame`.